 Such traders are obsessed with minimising their losses given their tiny profit margins.
 It would take many trades before the guerrilla trader’s account recovers from a huge loss.

-A good example of a guerrilla trading strategy is a trader who trades the EUR/USD currency pair, which is the most liquid major pair, with a maximum daily loss limit of $500.
-Therefore, if the trader risks $10 per trader and makes approximately 25 trades daily, they will incur a maximum loss of $250, which is half their daily limit.
+An excellent example of a guerrilla trading strategy is a trader who trades the EUR/USD currency pair, the most liquid major pair, with a maximum daily loss limit of $500.
+Therefore, if the trader risks $10 per trader and makes approximately 25 trades daily, they will incur a maximum loss of $250, half their daily limit.

-Now, if the trading strategy has a win rate above 50%, and risk: reward ratio of 1:2, the likelihood of the trader being profitable at month-end is quite high.
-The main advantage of this trading strategy is that the trader always has a fixed risk amount for each trade, unlike in discretionary systems.
+If the trading strategy has a win rate above 50% and risk: reward ratio of 1:2, the trader’s likelihood of being profitable at the month-end is relatively high.
+This trading strategy’s main advantage is that the trader always has a fixed risk amount for each trade, unlike in discretionary systems.

 Guerrilla trading for the Forex markets works best on major currency pairs that are the most liquid and have minimal spreads.
-Guerrilla traders usually target profits of between 10-20 pips on Forex trades, while risking less than 5 to 10 pips per trade.
-They usually trade very volatile pairs and hold their trades for seconds to minutes.
+Guerrilla traders usually target profits of 10-20 pips on Forex trades while risking less than 5 to 10 pips per trade.
+They typically trade very volatile pairs and hold their trades for seconds to minutes.

 Guerrilla stock trading involves taking highly leveraged stock trades and holding them for short periods to make small profits.
-Using guerrilla trading strategies to trade stocks means that your trades are much faster than those of scalpers as you are looking to make very small profits.
+Using guerrilla trading strategies to trade stocks means that your trades are much faster than those of scalpers, as you are looking to make minimal profits.

-Guerrilla trading is much faster than scalping with lower holding times but is much slower than high-frequency trading, which is done by algorithms.
-Traders who are scalpers can easily become guerrilla traders if they have faster execution speeds than other scalpers.
+Guerrilla trading is much faster than scalping with lower holding times but is much slower than high-frequency trading done by algorithms.
+Traders who are scalpers can quickly become guerrilla traders if they have faster execution speeds than other scalpers.
 However, keep in mind that your main competition will be high-frequency trading algorithms.